joydip007x/AndroidApplication_Pothik/README.md

 - Android Studio (java)
 - FireBase
+- KMP algortihm for search filter

+Our Apps Goal :
+- Tour Agencies will add a tour with all the details like money ,location,etc with Pictures
+- Travelers(client) can sign up for a tour
+- CLient can search for tours with filters
+- Click on Search result and view Details of Tour and CAll/Register for that Trip (This image was not added here)
+- Report Problem to Devolopers
+- Clients and  Agencies can update/manage their Own Dashboard

 for the development of this project. <br/> <br/>
 <img src='https://github.com/joydip007x/AndroidApplication_Pothik/blob/master/Photos-001/1.jpg' width='310' height='520' > &nbsp; &nbsp;